delonlee01/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to add a comment for a candidate.
-2. RecruitTrackPro updates the candidate’s information.
-3. RecruitTrackPro shows the list of candidates with the updated information.
+2. RecruitTrackPro shows the list of candidates with the updated information.

    Use case ends.